Jeffrey D. Goldman: Dr. Dre/Truth Hurts Addictive case

 Goldman defended Dr. Dre and Aftermath Records in a $500 million lawsuit contending that Truth Hurts' hit single Addictive sampled a song from the 1981 Hindi-language film Jyoti.
 After many years of litigation, the court dismissed the case on summary judgment after applying the copyright law of India to the claims.

 UMG Recordings v.
 Centric Group

 In 2015, Goldman represented Universal Music Group in a piracy lawsuit against a distributor of mixtapes to prison inmates, which contained music by artists such as James Brown, Eminem, Marvin Gaye, and Stevie Wonder.

 UMG Recordings v.
 Global Eagle Entertainment

-Goldman represented Universal Music Group against an international distributor of music to multinational airlines that settled for $30 million after Goldman was said to have "navigated the complexities of international air travel to score a summary judgment ruling that when it gets to a jury next month to decide damages could be worth hundreds of millions of dollars."
+Goldman represented Universal Music Group against an international distributor of music to multinational airlines that settled for $30 million after the Hollywood Reporter reported that Goldman had "navigated the complexities of international air travel to score a summary judgment ruling that when it gets to a jury next month to decide damages could be worth hundreds of millions of dollars."